-Increasing incidents of DUI has become a major problem for the law enforcement agencies.
-They have made the roads unsafe with crashes and injuries being reported from every corner of Pennsylvania.
-Naturally the law enforcement agencies have come down hard on this problem.
-When charged with this offense your license or that of your loved one can be suspended for a period between 6 months to 18 months depending on previous record of charges.
-In such an event you would be served with a Notice of Suspension and failing to schedule an Administrative License Revocation hearing within 30 days would see your driving privileges being suspended as per the state laws.
-It goes without saying that you need the services of a seasoned attorney who specializes in DUI/DWI related matters.What You Need To Know
+Increasing incidents of DUI has become a major problem for law enforcement agencies.
+These DUIs have made the roads unsafe with crashes and injuries being reported from every corner of Pennsylvania.
+Naturally, law enforcement agencies have come down hard on this problem.
+When charged with this offense, your license or that of your loved one can be suspended for a period of between 6 months to 18 months depending on the person’s previous record of charges.
+In such an event you would be served with a Notice of Suspension, and failing to schedule an Administrative License Revocation hearing within 30 days would see your driving privileges being suspended as per the state laws.
+It goes without saying that you need the services of a seasoned, DUI-trained Pittsburgh criminal defense lawyer.What You Need to Know

-Not driving isn’t considered as an acknowledgement of suspension
+- Not driving isn’t considered as an acknowledgment of suspension

-Surrendering the Pennsylvania license in another state doesn’t qualify you for credit scores or serves as an acknowledgement of suspension
+- Surrendering the Pennsylvania license in another state doesn’t qualify you for credit scores or serves as an acknowledgment of suspension

-Your Administrative License Revocation needs to be fought hard and skillfully and that’s what I would do as your attorney.
-I am attorney Sean Logue and at my law firm I specialize in DUI/OUI charges.
+Your Administrative License Revocation needs to be fought hard and skillfully, and that’s what I would do as your attorney.
+I am attorney Sean Logue, and at my Pittsburgh law firm, I specialize in DUI/OUI charges.
 I enjoy a 10.0 Avvo rating which is a testimony to my success in defending the rights and privileges of my clients.
 I shall approach your hearing clinically and prepare clear and concise statements including all facts and matters that are essential to the case.
-Using my knowledge I will prepare a clear argument in your favor as to how your rights as a citizen were violated and why the license revocation was illegal and how the arresting officers didn’t follow the due procedures.
+Using my knowledge, I will prepare a clear argument in your favor as to how your rights as a citizen were violated and why the license revocation was illegal and how the arresting officers didn’t follow the due procedures.

-An ALR hearing is your best opportunity to cite valid reasons why your license shouldn’t be suspended and why you shouldn’t be denied of this privilege.
+An ALR hearing is the best opportunity for a Pittsburgh resident to cite valid reasons why their license shouldn’t be suspended and why they shouldn’t be denied this privilege.
 I shall do all the groundwork required to tilt the arguments in your favor and protect your interests.

-If you have been served a suspension notice and wish to discuss your plans for an ALR hearing come to my office for a free consultation.
+If you have been served a suspension notice and wish to discuss your plans for an ALR hearing come to my office in Pittsburgh for a free consultation with an attorney.
 You can call me at 1-844-PITT-DUI or 412-389-0805 or get in touch with me online.